 Written Comprehensive Exam

-A written comprehensive exam follows the completion of the third year.
+A written comprehensive exam follows the completion of the second year.
 This integrative examination is designed for the student to demonstrate a comprehensive understanding of the subjects studied in the degree program.

-The Doctor of Ministry degree in Relational Leadership is a three-year program consisting of 36 units.
+The Doctor of Ministry degree in Relational Leadership is a 2-year program consisting of 36 units.
 It includes the completion of nine seminars (courses) and two research clinics to be completed in two academic years.
-In the third year, candidates specialize by designing, implementing, and writing a field-based ministry research project related to their current ministry.
+Candidates specialize by designing, implementing, and writing a field-based ministry research project related to their current ministry.

 To graduate as a Doctor of Ministry in Relational Leadership the participant will: